Hannah Gadsby: Nanette

-Gadsby created the stand-up show she named Nanette partly as a response to the public debate which took place in Australia before the law was changed to allow same-sex marriage, and also after her diagnosis of autism.
+Gadsby created the stand-up show Nanette, partly as a response to the public debate which took place in Australia before the law was changed to allow same-sex marriage, and also after their diagnosis of autism.
 Nanette explores topics such as homophobia, xenophobia, sexism, and gendered violence.
 Elahe Izadi of The Washington Post states although Nanette is a comedy, Gadsby insists the audience recognize the dark truth of trauma and assault.
-During the show, Gadsby says she is quitting comedy.
-In a review for Time Out of her next show Douglas, Ben Neutze wrote that in Nanette, "Gadsby's main objective was to deliver a fiery and furious takedown of the heterosexual patriarchy."
-According to Mary Luckhurst, writing in Persona Studies, "During Nanette, Gadsby ritually murdered her old persona and assumed a new high-status role that radically altered her relationship to the audience."
-After winning the Melbourne International Comedy Festival Barry award, the Edinburgh Festival Fringe Comedy Award, and Helpmann Award for Best Comedy Performer, Netflix released the film version of Nanette in 2018.
+During the show, Gadsby says they are quitting comedy.

+In a review for Time Out of their next show Douglas, Ben Neutze wrote, "Yes, it was funny, but Gadsby's main objective was to deliver a fiery and furious takedown of the heterosexual patriarchy."
+According to Mary Luckhurst, writing in Persona Studies, Gadsby's "stand-up has to be set against the epidemic of gender-based violence which continues to infect Australian life and which was declared a 'national crisis' by the Federal Government in 2015."

+After Gadsby won the Melbourne International Comedy Festival Barry award, the Edinburgh Festival Fringe Comedy Award, and the Helpmann Award for Best Comedy Performer, Netflix released the film version of Nanette in 2018.
 On Rotten Tomatoes, Nanette received an approval rating of 100% based on reviews from 49 critics.

 Douglas

-In March 2019, Gadsby previewed her new show, Douglas, in Adelaide, before touring the U.S. and Australia, where many shows were sold out in advance.
-In the show, she explores new personal revelations "with empathy, wit and some extremely relatable metaphor", and creates something "bigger than comedy" according to one reviewer of the preview show.
-In Douglas, she discusses her autism diagnosis, aiming to help people understand neurodiversity as part of a normal variation of the human condition.
+In March 2019, Gadsby previewed their show, Douglas, in Adelaide, before touring the U.S. and Australia, where many shows were sold out in advance.
+In the show, they explore personal revelations "with empathy, wit and some extremely relatable metaphor", and create something "bigger than comedy" according to one reviewer of the preview show.
+In Douglas, they discuss their autism diagnosis, aiming to help people understand neurodiversity as part of a normal variation of the human condition.
 In a review of the show for Time Out, Anne-Marie Peard wrote, "Douglas will create change and help people, especially undiagnosed women, to see that they may not have the right words to describe how they experience life; it's describing that experience to those who still say or think the words that belittle and damage."
 In 2020, Netflix released a filmed version of the live show.

 Body of Work

-In July 2021, Gadsby started with her solo show Body of Work in several venues in Australia, New Zealand, Europe, and the UK.
+In July 2021, Gadsby started a solo show, title Body of Work in several venues in Australia, New Zealand, Europe, and the UK.
 Dates were also announced in the United States.
-In a review for The Guardian, Brian Logan wrote, "Its predecessors, the smash hits Nanette and Douglas, shot the Tasmanian to stardom – but weren't all smiles.
-Her latest, recounting romance and recent marriage to her producer Jenney Shamash, arrives with a lighter, looser vibe."
+A review of Body of Work for The Guardian by Brian Logan describes the show as "a winning return for Gadsby, to whose heavy-hitting accomplishments can now be added a flair for comedy with a light heart."
+In 2022, Netflix announced its plans to release a recording from the Body of Work tour in 2023.
+In April 2023, Netflix announced the television special about this tour was going to be titled Something Special.
+On May 10 2023, the show was released on Netflix.